skoval/meta-analysis/chapter2.md

 - The analysis includes multiple outcomes
 - The analysis is ordered by calendar time and is sequentially updated

+*** =hint
+The time of year of each study was particularly important.

 *** =sct
 ```{r}